svitale75/OC-B760M-P-EFI-macOS15/README.md

 </p>

 ### Preface
-This EFI project ib build upon a previoous project used to instal Sonome [here]()
+This EFI project is build upon a previoous project aiming at instal Sonoma on the same hardware configuration [here](https://github.com/svitale75/OC-B760M-P-EFI-macOS)

 ### Hardware